discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

   - 3
   - 4
   - 5
-date: "2024-01-02T20:42:02.691Z "
+date: "2024-01-02T21:09:00.008Z "
 ---
 The <Specialization name="Catalyst" text="Power Catalyst"/> is a strong DPS build for fractals. <Specialization name="Catalyst" text="Power Catalyst"/> provides conjures and <Condition name="Vulnerability"/>, as well as some <Boon name="Might"/> and <Boon name="Protection"/> through _Spheres_ and potentially blasting fire fields and extending boons with <Skill name="Sand Squall"/>.
 It may also swap traits and gear to provide permanent <Boon name="Quickness"/> and a decent amount of extra <Boon name="Might"/>.
 It is also very useful for some T4 skips in fractals like Aetherblade, Cliffside, Thaumanova Reactor etc. thanks to high mobility and <Skill id="5536"/>.

-This build has a bit less burst than <Specialization text="Power Weaver" name="Weaver"/> but offers extra utility through the boons of the Jade Spheres.
+This build has a bit less burst than <Specialization text="Power Weaver" name="Weaver"/> but offers extra utility through the boons of the Jade Spheres. <Specialization name="Catalyst" text="Power Catalyst"/> might not be a common pick for fractals but it's main advantage against other power classes commonly taken there, is a general elementalist benefit, the trait <Trait name="Bolt to the Heart"/> which heavily boosts your dps output in later phases during fights.

 This build unlike <Specialization text="Power Weaver" name="Weaver"/> has higher survivalbility due to 20% extra stats from <Trait name="Elemental Empowerment"/>.
 Some defensive utilities are available in <Skill name="Earth Attunement"/> but you will be using them during your normal rotation and not always be in the correct attunement when you need the defense and in <Skill name="Water Attunement"/> which you mostly don't use due to short phases and can be saved for when you need heal or cc.

 This build has one of the harder rotations in the game but is very enjoyable to play - if given some dedication.
 The build benefits heavily from slaying potions and sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.

 <Divider text="Equipment"/>